Diablo Valley

 Diablo Valley Membership Drive

-The Diablo Valley Membership Drive will begin January 15 2026, and we hope you will join us!
-Since our Chapter was founded 38 years ago, our goal has been to provide unique opportunities for mothers and daughters (grades 7-12) to serve in our community together and create lasting memories during those fleeting teenage years.
-Our mothers and daughters feel fortunate to support and meet the requests of our philanthropy clients with nearly 10,000 hours of volunteer service annually in our community.
+Since our Chapter was founded 38 years ago, our goal has been to provide unique opportunities for mothers and daughters (grades 7–12) to serve in our community together and create lasting memories during those fleeting teenage years.
+Our members contribute nearly 10,000 hours of volunteer service annually — and we’re thrilled to grow that impact with you.

 Helen Liao